psaswat/Selenium-Specflow-and-Nunit/README.md

 Here are the list of things I can immediately think of that needs improvement and I would most likely work on if its ok to continue working .
+- The test environment was acting a bit crazy yesterday(so some parts might not be robust as I could not do a test run).
+I dont know if that was intentional.
+I mught need to run through them a few more times .
 - Fix the chrome driver
 - Would like to implement the hover better- Its quick and dirty now
 - Handle the underscore present or not string better in the FileName